TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/c-sharp/index.md

 {% endraw %}

-Fizz Buzz in C# was written by:
+[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [C#](https://sampleprograms.io/languages/c-sharp) was written by:

+- Jeremy Grifski
 - Parker Johansen

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 26 2019 00:00:41.
 The solution was first committed on Aug 14 2018 11:18:18.
 As a result, documentation below may be outdated.